 Identify the steps or actions needed to keep the child(ren) safe.
-This is not a full-blown Family Case Plan that may address a multitude of needs and services.
+These steps are not a full-blown family case plan that may address many needs and services.
 The actions identified must directly address the danger indicator.
-Action(s) by the caretaker(s), temporary safety provider, and the county child welfare agency are to be included.
+Action(s) by the caretaker(s), TSP, and the county child welfare agency will be included.

-When a temporary safety provider is identified, the Initial Provider Assessment_TSP must be completed and approved before the safety plan can be put in place.
+When a TSP is identified, the Initial Provider Assessment_TSP must be completed and approved before implementing the safety plan.
 Any action items identified as needed to ensure child safety during completion of the Initial Provider Assessment_TSP must be incorporated into this safety plan.